MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/resources/troubleshooting.md

 ---
 title: Troubleshooting MSAL.NET
-description: "How to troubleshoot some of the more common MSAL.NET issues."
+description: Troubleshoot MSAL.NET issues with our comprehensive guide.
+Learn to fix JavaScript errors, region auto-discovery failures, and more on Microsoft's official site.
 ---

 # Troubleshooting MSAL.NET